-- The two-spotted spider mite can infest over 200 species of plants.
+- Twospotted spider mites can infest over 200 species of plants.

-- Severe spider mite feeding can stunt the plant's growth and can even kill the plant.
+- Severe spider mite feeding can stunt a plant's growth and can even kill the plant.

-- Yellow-orange in color, and have two dark spots, one on each side of the body.
+- Yellow-orange in color, with two dark spots, one on each side of the body.

 - When a heavy infestation occurs webbing will also be present.